-Mardi Gras is a busy time for travel in the New Orleans area, and with the parking restrictions and traffic expected in the city, many people opt to catch a ride from Lyft or Uber.
+Many people opt to catch a ride from Lyft or Uber for many reasons, including avoiding drinking and driving.
+Seems responsible, right?
 But before you sit in the passenger seat, you should be aware of the insurance coverage issues with these drivers.

 In 2015, the State of Louisiana passed new laws related to ride-hailing companies (see SB 172).
 This bill, dubbed “The Transportation Network Company Motor Vehicle Responsibility Law” was designed to fill so-called “gaps” in insurance coverage, and provide further assurances to both drivers and passengers.
 Under the law, trips are broken into two parts – the pre-trip acceptance period and the trip acceptance period.
 Specific amounts of insurance are required in both steps.

 During the pre-trip acceptance period, companies such as Lyft and Uber must provide $25,000 in bodily injury/death coverage for one person, $50,000 in such coverage for all persons, and $25,000 in property damage.
 The pre-trip acceptance period is the portion of time during which a driver has agreed to accept a passenger but has not yet picked up the passenger.

 For the trip acceptance period, Lyft and Uber must provide significantly more coverage.
 The law requires $1M in insurance coverage for bodily injury, death, and property damage.
 The law further provides that at least $1M in uninsured/underinsured motorists coverage must be provided as well.
 This amount of coverage is effective from when the driver picks up the passenger to when that ride or transaction is complete.